Innova Castle

 We won't pretend there isn't one.
 A lab model is harder to explain, harder to fund, and slower to generate revenue than a focused product company.
 Investors want to see a single product with a clear market.
 Clients want to know exactly what you sell.
 "We're a lab that builds detection systems for complex environments" doesn't fit neatly into a pitch competition slide.

 But we believe the upside is worth it.
-When the same framework can detect financial crises and find hydrocarbon reservoirs, the foundational technology is clearly more valuable than any single application of it.
+When the same framework can detect financial crises and surface behavioural risk in regulated industries, the foundational technology is clearly more valuable than any single application of it.
 That's the bet we're making.

 What this means in practice